RenderKit/embree/README.md

 The application can track the current memory usage of the Embree device by atomically accumulating the `bytes` input parameter provided to the callback function.
-This parameter will be &gt;0 for allocations and &lt;0 for deallocations.
+This parameter will be \>0 for allocations and \<0 for deallocations.

 Embree will continue its operation normally when returning `true` from the callback function.
 If `false` is returned, Embree will cancel the current operation with the `RTC_ERROR_OUT_OF_MEMORY` error code.
 Issuing multiple cancel requests from different threads is allowed.
-Canceling will only happen when the callback was called for allocations (bytes &gt; 0), otherwise the cancel request will be ignored.
+Canceling will only happen when the callback was called for allocations (bytes \> 0), otherwise the cancel request will be ignored.

 If a callback to cancel was invoked before the allocation happens (`post == false`), then the `bytes` parameter should not be